 VeryGoodCopy intentionally focuses on micro-articles.
 Instead of taking the long-form content route, Eddie publishes weekly short-form posts that max out around 350-400 words.
 It’s a brand built around quick-hitting copywriting advice.

 Like Seth Godin, Eddie isn’t tying long-form content goals to his short-form articles.
-Rather, his whole website and content strategy is built around email subscribers.
-Visit the website and you see all kinds of CTAs to subscribe and testimonials from people who already have.
+Rather, his whole website and content strategy are built around email subscribers.
+Visit the website, and you will see all kinds of CTAs to subscribe to and testimonials from people who already have.

 Then, you get the latest VeryGoodCopy content delivered right to your inbox.